 2. GREEN JASMINE TEA MAY AID IN WEIGHT MANAGEMENT

 A 2012 Japanese study showed that incorporating several cups of green tea into one's daily diet can indeed assist with weight management.
-Tea Forte offers a host of jasmine green tea blends, offering the benefits of green tea consumption along with the aromatic delights of the lovely, late-blooming flower.
+Tea Forte offers a host of jasmine tea blends, offering the benefits of green tea consumption along with the aromatic delights of the lovely, late-blooming flower.

 3. JASMINE TEA IS FULL OF ANTIOXIDANTS